grafana/k6-docs/docs/sources/next/javascript-api/jslib/aws/SystemsManagerClient/00 getParameter.md

 head_title: 'SystemsManagerClient.getParameter()'
 slug: 'systemsmanagerclient-getparameter'
 description: "SystemsManagerClient.getParameter gets a Systems Manager parameter in the caller's AWS account and region"
-excerpt: "SystemsManagerClient.getParameter gets a Systems Manager parameter in the caller's AWS account and region"
 ---

 # SystemsManagerClient.getParameter()